eltaline/ctrl/README.md

 Description of fields
 --------

-- key - an arbitrary unique identifier
+- key - an arbitrary unique identifier (colon is not allowed ":")
-- type - arbitrary type of task
+- type - arbitrary type of task (colon is not allowed ":")
 - path - path to change the directory before running the command
 - lock - arbitrary lock label
 - command - command